Live Wise Book Therapy

-It can be used independently; or in addition to individual counselling, group work and/or medication.
+It can be used independently; or in addition to individual counselling, group work, medication and/or other supports.

-Addiction, Anxiety & Stress, Depression, Grief & Loss, Health & Illness, Managing Emotions, Mindfulness & Self-Compassion, Neurodiversity, New Approaches to Life’s Challenges, Non-Suicidal Self-Injury, Parenting, Relationships, Self Development, Sexuality, Skills for Academic Success, Trauma.
+Addiction, Anxiety & Stress, Depression, Grief & Loss, Health & Illness, Managing Emotions, Mindfulness & Self-Compassion, Neurodiversity, Non-Suicidal Self-Injury, Optimising your Potential, Parenting, Relationships, Self Development, Sexuality, Skills for Academic Success, Therapy and Trauma.